GOING HOME by Roger Hathaway, Jan 21, 2012

 Well, I'm still here and still wrestling with God.
 My desire to go home seems to be intensifying in spite of my instinctive reluctance.
 For anyone interested in this "examination of death" which I am presently doing, I will share some more recent thoughts.
 This process of disconnecting from my physical body by a deliberate sacrifice is exciting and fascinating to me.

 Several days ago, before I got up one morning, I heard a song phrase playing in my head: "I hear a sweet voice calling. . ." but I couldn’t remember any more words nor what song it was from.
-The phrase wasn’t really audible, but it seemed nearly so, and it seemed a most beautiful sound.
+The phrase wasn’t really audible to me, but it seemed nearly so, and it seemed a most beautiful sound.
 It played in my mind over and over all that day.
 The next day it was there again.
 I asked Lisa if she knew that line; she thought she had heard it but couldn’t remember.
-So, I searched on internet and found that it is in a mountain gospel song about a young daughter who was dying.
+So, I searched on internet and found that it is a Bill Monroe mountain gospel song about a young daughter who was dying.
 The stanza is: "I hear a sweet voice calling - way up in heaven on high."
 About a week has now passed and I still hear that line playing in my mind; it is so sweet and beautiful.

 Another image that seems so very real and clear to me is that of a "pearl of great price," for which Jesus told the story of the man who found it then went and sold all that he had in order to buy it.
 I now know heaven to be the Spiritual dimension of consciousness, separate and distant from our dimensions of Physical mind, Emotional mind, and Intellectual mind.
 To REALize that heaven consciousness is to find oneself in the presence of God.
 IT is the "pearl of great price!"
 My feeling is one of ecstasy, euphoria, and clinging to it.
 I’m not fearful that it will disappear, but I know that I must shed this body and all earthly attachments in order to obtain it.

 Another image that seems equally real for me is that of a glorious castle (mansion, palace, estate, kingdom of God) in front of me; it is in a sort of golden fog from which I can’t turn my eyes, and from which I hear a sweet voice calling.
 It lies across a moat of water; a diaphanous bridge is the only path to it.
 The problem is that I cannot cross the bridge with this physical body; I must leave it behind and go home as a Spirit-Son, free of any worldly baggage.
-The vision seems so clear and so compelling to me that it really doesn’t matter how I manage to shed this body, whether by an enemy’s gun, a heart attack, or by my own gun.
+The vision seems so clear and so compelling to me that it really doesn’t matter how I manage to shed this body, whether by an enemy’s gun, a heart attack, or by my own act.
 The only thing which does matter is my willingness and determination to shed it.
 I’ve tried to think of my death as a sacrificial offering, but now I realize that this body has no more value; it has been my prison.
 God doesn’t want it; the life which I lived was actually my offering; it was my living sacrifice.
 Now He just wants me to come home as His Spirit-Son.
 It is true that this body did serve as a temple where the Holy Spirit dwelt, and I tried to care for it accordingly, but not nearly as well as if I had fully realized the importance.
 But, now, our sojourn is finished here, and I can shed it like a snake sheds an old skin.

 I think the most difficult mental dilemma regards my own attitude.
-Foremost is a joyous excitement; Heaven is in sight and I hear a sweet voice calling.
+Foremost is a joyous excitement; the kingdom of God is in sight and I hear a sweet voice calling.
 I just want to charge that misty bridge, leaving the body behind without looking back.
 Second to that is the stigma of suicide, and because of that I feel a reluctance to do it.
 While I would like to share the joy of my realization with others, I do get some negative feedback.
 Anyone hearing me describe this notion with joy probably thinks that I’m crazy and then wonders just how far gone I am.
 So, it’s easier to refrain from discussing this with loved ones and friends, but to dwell simply on the things Jesus said.
 If Jesus really is Lord and if there really is a God, then the Truth which Jesus spoke is also real and valid.
 I put my faith there; and anyone else can think whatever they wish.

 Another epiphany (let's call it an insight) is that old-age vision loss is a blessing, probably a part of God's design.
 Apparently, the problem isn't unique to modern times because it was noteworthy that Moses, in his old age, still had good eyesight.
 My cataracts make everything hazy, sort of foggy.
 I can't read books, or even street signs.
 I don't dare drive a vehicle.
 I feel more and more disconnected from the world, more withdrawn into my own thoughts.
 Now, I see (pun intended) that vision loss forces a person to do less activities, to accept his disconnect, to be content with his own thoughts, and to turn responsibilities over to younger generations.
-It forces one to be a contemplative, and that is an opening for the Holy Spirit.
+It forces one to be contemplative, and that is an opening for the Holy Spirit.
 Again, the easy surgery of modern medical intervention is another wickedness against those whom the Father would draw closer to Himself.

 Feb 17, 2012: